 The presented contribution studied a laboratory thermal heating model.
-The aim was to find a mathematical model of the appliance.
-In order to avoid needlessly complicated description, we utilized anisochronic modelling philosophy comprising delays as an important factor in the plant dynamics.
-Unknown parameters were further estimated experimentally.
+The aim of the paper was to find a mathematical model of the appliance.
+In order to avoid needlessly complicated description, we utilized anisochronic modelling philosophy comprising delays as an important factor in the plant dynamics; hence the model exhibits both the inputoutput and internal delays.
+Unknown parameters further estimated experimentally were and numerically in two steps: First, static characteristics gave rise to the static parameters such as heat transmitting coefficients, second, dynamic parameters such as delays or masses were estimated from step responses.
 The final graphical comparison of the step responses records a very good agreement of measured and calculated data.